UKAEA has welcomed the Government’s endorsement for fusion energy in its new plan for combatting climate change.

 “The Government’s ten-point plan lays a path for how the UK can combat climate change.
 UKAEA is delighted to see fusion included in the plan and the Government’s continued support for realising its huge potential.

 “The UK’s Spherical Tokamak for Energy Production power plant aims to be one of the first in the world producing electricity from fusion power.
-This will open the way for fusion to provide clean energy around the world.”
+This will open the way for fusion to provide safe, sustainable, green energy around the world.”